Corporate governance practices

-For more detailed information, download our Corporate Governance Practices (PDF 533 KB - March 3, 2016) as found as Schedule B to the Management Proxy Circular dated March 3, 2016.
+For more detailed information, download our Corporate Governance Practices (PDF 2.2 MB - March 27, 2018) as found as Schedule B to the Management Proxy Circular dated March 8, 2018.

 The Board of Directors is responsible for determining whether or not each director is independent within the meaning of the Canadian Securities Administrators National Instrument 58-101 (Disclosure of Corporate Governance Practices) and National Policy 58-201 (Corporate Governance Guidelines) (collectively, the “CSA Rules”) and the New York Stock Exchange corporate governance rules as amended (the “NYSE Rules”).
 To achieve this, the Board analyses all of the relationships each director has with BCE and its subsidiaries.
 To assist in this analysis, the Board adopted the following independence standards.
 In general, a director who meets these standards, and who does not otherwise have a material relationship (direct or indirect)1 with BCE and its subsidiaries, would be considered independent under the CSA Rules and NYSE Rules.

 The Board shall determine whether each director is independent on an annual basis at the time the Board approves director nominees for inclusion in the management proxy circular, identify each independent director, and disclose the basis for that determination.
 This process will also apply at such time as a director joins the board between annual shareholder meetings.
 Each director who has been determined to be independent shall notify the Chair of the Corporate Governance Committee, as soon as reasonably practicable, in the event that such director’s personal circumstances change in a manner that may affect the Board’s determination of whether such director is independent.

 A director will not be considered independent if:

 A. BCE Employment

 1. The director is, or has been within the last three years, an employee or executive officer of BCE2, other than employment as an interim chief executive officer; or

 2. An immediate family member3 of the director is, or has been within the last three years, an executive officer of BCE, other than employment as an interim chief executive officer.

 B. BCE Compensation